preview

 The Home Equity Access Scheme: Enhancing Your Retirement with a Voluntary Loan

 The Home Equity Access Scheme provides older Australians with the opportunity to supplement their retirement income through a voluntary, non-taxable loan offered by the Australian Government.
-This scheme requires utilizing the equity in Australian real estate as collateral for the loan.
-To determine your eligibility and estimate the loan amount, you can utilize the calculators available here.
-If you have a Centrelink online account, access the calculators through your account for a more precise estimate.
+The scheme allows you to use the equity in your Australian property as collateral while continuing to live in your home.

 View